-There is also an infinite family of tilde geometries associated with non-split extensions of symplectic groups over a Galois field of two elements that are worth a careful look at.
+Tilde geometries, associated with non-split extensions of symplectic groups over a Galois field of two elements.

-One of the simplest of them, W(2), is the flag-transitive, connected triple cover of the unique generalized quadrangle GQ(2,2).
-W(2) is remarkable in that it can be, like the split Cayley hexagon of order two and GQ(2,4), embedded into PG(5,2).
+One of the simplest of them, $\widetilde{W(2)}$ , is the flag-transitive, connected triple cover of the unique generalized quadrangle GQ(2,2).

+$\widetilde{W(2)}$ is remarkable in that it can be, like the split Cayley hexagon of order two and GQ(2, 4), embedded into PG(5, 2).